Home Repair: Questions to Ask Your HVAC Technician

 It can be a bit daunting when trying to identify HVAC contractors who are up to the task but there are a few basic questions you can ask to narrow down your choice more easily.

-A good starting point is to confirm if the contractor has the certifications and licences often required to be considered a qualified HVAC contractor.
+A good starting point is to confirm if the contractor has the certifications and licenses often required to be considered a qualified HVAC contractor.

 There are a few different qualifications that you would expect them to have and you will find that most residential HVAC professionals will be affiliated to either Air Conditioning Contractors of America (ACCA) or maybe the Sheet Metal Air Conditioning Contractors National Association (SMACNA).